gort818/permrs/README.md

 3. To restore your permissions

    `permrs -r`

+4. If you ran permrs -s as root use restore as root.

+   `sudo permrs -r`

 ## Notes

 permRS will automatically skip any directories or files you do not have access to as a regular user.